 TGah Editor: Change the paragraph below as follows (#8166):

-An S1G STA shall set the TXVECTOR parameter AGGREGATION to 1 when the length of the PSDU to be carried in the S1G PPDU is greater than 511 octets.
+An S1G STA shall set the TXVECTOR parameter AGGREGATION to 1 when the length of the PSDU to be carried in the S1G PPDU is greater than aPSDUMaxLengthWithNoAggregation.

 TGah Editor: Change the paragraph below as follows (#8206):

-sensor station (STA): A sensor STA is a sub 1 GHz (S1G) non-access point (AP) STA that meets the sensor profile (e.g., limited payload size, limited traffic volume, battery operated device, etc.) and is allowed to associate with an AP that transmits a Beacon or a (Short) Probe Response frame containing the S1G Capabilities element with the STA Type Support subfield equal to 0 or 1.
+sensor station (STA): A sensor STA is a sub 1 GHz (S1G) non-access point (AP) STA that has certain traffic and device characteristics (e.g., limited payload size, limited traffic volume, battery operated device, etc.) and is allowed to associate with an AP that transmits a Beacon or a (Short) Probe Response frame containing the S1G Capabilities element with the STA Type Support subfield equal to 0 or 1.

 TGah Editor: Change the paragraph below as follows (#8281):